pyconau/2019.pycon-au.org/_pages/cfp-guidelines.md

 ### <a name="3"></a> Can I still identify myself as a [insert gender/minority/attribute here]?

-**tl;dr: This information belongs in the "Biography" section of your submission.**
+**tl;dr: This information belongs in the "Profile" section of your submission.**

 During the first phase of our review process, the PyCon AU reviewers will not know anything about your identity.
 Reviewers will use only the talk topic and the details provided in the abstract and notes to rate your talk.

 Once all proposals have been rated and reviewed, we will de-anonymise all talks.
-This means that the information you provided in your "Biography"" will become visible to the PyCon AU organisers, and we can begin the work of selecting talks, and putting together the beginnings of the conference schedule.
+This means that the information you provided in your "Profile" will become visible to the PyCon AU organisers, and we can begin the work of selecting talks, and putting together the beginnings of the conference schedule.
 You are welcome to provide demographic information in this section.

 Additionally, we provide financial aid to ensure people from a wide variety of backgrounds are able to attend PyCon AU.
 The financial assistance application process is separate to the CFP review process, and you may provide information about your background and circumstances there as well.
 See more about [financial assistance](/assistance).

-### <a name="4"></a> What about my "Biography"?
+### <a name="4"></a> What about my "Profile"?

-**tl;dr: Put any identifying information in the "Biography" section of your submission!
+**tl;dr: Put any identifying information in the "Profile" section of your submission!
 This is where we want it to be.**

-Our system will hide the information you provide in your "Biography" section from PyCon AU organisers until we choose to de-anonymise it.
+Our system will hide the information you provide in your "Profile" section from PyCon AU organisers until we choose to de-anonymise it.
 De-anonymisation is a one-time process that will apply to all submissions at the same time.
 We will trigger this once the review process has been completed.

-This means that the information you provided in your Biography will become visible to the PyCon AU organisers, and we can begin the work of selecting talks, and putting together the beginnings of the conference schedule.
+This means that the information you provided in your Profile will become visible to the PyCon AU organisers, and we can begin the work of selecting talks, and putting together the beginnings of the conference schedule.
 You are welcome to provide demographic information in this section.

-Information in your PaperCall "Biography" can include:
+Information in your PreTalx "Profile" can include:

 - your name
-- a URL to your website
-- your Twitter handle
-- your organisation or affiliation
-- a free-text bio
+- a free-text biography
+- an avatar (or gravatar)

 ### <a name="6"></a> I didn't have to do this for [other conference].
 Why do I have to do this for PyCon AU?